cosmos/cosmos-sdk/docs/clients/lite/readme.md

 ### What is a lite Client

-The Light Client Daemon (LCD) is split into two separate components.
+The Cosmos SDK Light Client (Gaia-lite) is split into two separate components.
 The first component is generic for any Tendermint based application.
 It handles the security and connectivity aspects of following the header chain and verify proofs from full nodes against locally trusted validator set.
 Furthermore it exposes exactly the same API as any Tendermint Core node.
 The second component is specific for the Cosmos